mvromer/MusicML/content/posts/musicMl-blog.md

 Our plan is to re-implement the model from scratch, and obtain similar results as the paper after training.
 Additionally, we want to compare how our implementation differs from implementations of other libraries, and make improvements on ours if possible.

-# Dataset
+# Data Set
-The dataset we use for training the testing is the [Maestro Dataset v2.0.0](https://magenta.tensorflow.org/datasets/maestro), it contains over 200 hours recordings of the International Piano-e-Competition for 10 years.
+The data set we use for training the testing is the [Maestro Data Set v2.0.0](https://magenta.tensorflow.org/datasets/maestro), it contains over 200 hours recordings of the International Piano-e-Competition for 10 years.
 Each recording was done by a Disklavier, which captures professional performers' actions and records them in a MIDI file.

-The dataset is suitable for training a machine learning model because of few reasons:
+The data set is suitable for training a machine learning model because of few reasons:
 - They are all in the same music genre, classical, which helps the coherence of the output.
 - They captures only piano performance.
 It's easier to train the model and preprocess the MIDI date with a solo instrument in the recording.
 - They were performed by professional performers.
 Instead of training with synthesized MIDI music, human performance bring more fidelity to the dynamic of the music, it helps the models to learn and generate more expressive music.